jeetsarangi/PCI-Device-Driver/README.md

 **3.** The **test-cases** directory contains the test-cases that uses the library you are going to build for the CryptoCard.

-**4.** The **report** directory contains a blank **README** file.
-Before submitting the assignment, populate it with necessary information like references used, help taken from others etc. for completing the PA.
-Apart from the README file, you need to submit a **report in PDF** that you can place within the same directory.

-**5.** The **drivers** directory is placeholder where you should put your drivers code along with its associated makefile.
-Makefile should generate driver module with name **cryptocard_mod.ko** in the drivers directory only.

 ## To Build System
 Use **make** command to compile the assignment.
 After successful compilation, all the binaries for test-cases are generated in the root directory of the PA code base.
 Apart from the binary file, additionally two directory are generated namely, **lib** and **obj**.
 The directory **lib** holds the object code and shared library **libcrypter.so** for CryptoCard while **obj** populated with the object code of the test-cases.